 To over-simplify it, Nano simply stores incoming and outgoing transaction data into designated, individual blocks in your own, personal blockchain.
 This way, your wallet balance is always kept updated and secure, while also keeping the blockchain working smoothly.

 The general concept and idea behind the Nano cryptocurrency is the driving goal behind this process.
-The company has only one single focus – scalability.
-They aren’t too concerned with security – that’s where the blockchain itself comes in.
+The company has only one single focus - scalability.
+They aren’t too concerned with security - that’s where the blockchain itself comes in.
 Rather, the team focuses on providing the fastest possible transactions in the field of cryptocurrency.
-In turn, the “fee” topic comes up – there are absolutely no fees whilst using Nano coin in your transactions.
-Yup, you’ve read that right – 0 fees.
+In turn, the “fee” topic comes up - there are no fees whilst using Nano coin in your transactions.
+Yup, you’ve read that right - 0 fees.

 To analyze the price swings and form a possible XRB price prediction, let’s take a look at the graph below.